sosan/kubernetes/01_Deploy to Kubernetes in Google Cloud/02_Orchestrating_the_Cloud_with_Kubernetes.md

 Click **Check my progress** below to check your lab progress.
 If you successfully created firewall rule to allow TCP traffic on 31000 port, you'll see an assessment score.

-<ql-activity-tracking step="3">Allow traffic to the monolith service on the exposed nodeport</ql-activity-tracking>
+Allow traffic to the monolith service on the exposed nodeport

 Now that everything is setup you should be able to hit the secure-monolith service from outside the cluster without using port forwarding.